 The 11 symptoms of alcohol use disorder include:

-- inability to control the amount of alcohol a person drinks
+- Inability to control the amount of alcohol a person drinks

-- wanting to cut down or stop drinking but not being able to
+- Wanting to cut down or stop drinking but not being able to

-- spending a lot of time drinking, seeking alcohol or overcoming the effects of alcohol
+- Spending a lot of time drinking, seeking alcohol, or overcoming the effects of alcohol

-- feeling a strong craving for alcohol, or a strong need or urge to drink
+- Feeling a strong craving for alcohol or a strong need or urge to drink

-- recurrent alcohol use has resulted in a failure to meet obligations at work, school or home
+- Recurrent alcohol use has resulted in a failure to meet obligations at work, school, or home

-- continuing to drink, even though it causes relationship problems
+- Continuing to drink, even though it causes relationship problems

-- giving up or cutting back on activities in order to drink
+- Giving up or cutting back on activities in order to drink

-- getting into potentially dangerous situations as a result of drinking alcohol
+- Getting into potentially dangerous situations as a result of drinking alcohol

-- continuing to drink even though it causes depression or anxiety, adds to another health problem or after having a blackout
+- Continuing to drink even though it causes depression or anxiety, adds to another health problem, or after having a blackout

-- increased alcohol tolerance—having to drink much more than previously to get the desired effect, or finding that the usual number of drinks has much less effect
+- Increased alcohol tolerance—having to drink much more than previously to get the desired effect or finding that the usual number of drinks has much less effect

 The severity of a person’s alcohol use disorder is based on the number of symptoms they experience.
 A mild AUD is the presence of two to three symptoms.
 A moderate alcohol use disorder is the presence of four to five symptoms.
 A severe alcohol use disorder is the presence of six or more symptoms.

 A person suffering from alcohol use disorder may have a very hard time quitting drinking without treatment.
-During the early stages of alcohol treatment, medically-assisted detoxification (medical detox) helps an individual overcome their physical addiction to alcohol.
+During the early stages of alcohol treatment, medically-assisted detoxification helps an individual overcome their physical addiction to alcohol.

 An individualized approach treats alcohol use disorder as it applies to each person.
 The trusted professionals at Vertava Health Massachusetts understand alcohol use disorder and the treatment required to beat it.
-There may not be a cure for AUD, but when it’s treated as a chronic illness there is hope to live a full life in recovery.
+Reach out now by calling 888.451.5895 or connect with us online to learn more.